jasonrohrer/OneLife/README.md

    - Automatically generate a name that the server allows, as it uses the same first and last name lists.
    - Auto-populates your chat with "YOU ARE <name>", or "I AM <name>" if you have not named yourself yet.
-   - Can generate names pseudo-randomly, or that beginning with a specified letter.
+   - Can generate names pseudo-randomly, or that begin with a specified letter.
+   - You can customize the first and last name lists to only pick from your favorites!
+Remember that names not already included on these lists will not be recognized by the server.

 * **Curse Level Display**
    - Attempts to display your current curse level just below your curse token.
    - Hovering over other players attempts to prefix their displayed information with their curse level.
+   - **NOTE:** Curse level, in this context, is either 1 or 0 if a player is cursed or not.
+Currently __does not__ show the number of times someone has been cursed.

 * **Seppuku Respawn**
    - Are you a player that prefers to respawn until you get to a desired area or family?
 Tired of having to relaunch your client to respawn?
 This can help!